swup/docs/src/docs/options/options.md

 nothing has changed and no fetch request to the new URL is necessary.

-The callback function receives a relative URL as an argument and needs to return a relative URL as well:
+The callback function receives a relative URL as an argument and needs to return a relative URL as well.

 ```javascript
 {